jlevy/atom-flowmark/tests/testdoc.flowmark.md

   for signing.
 (Signing bonuses usually have some strings attached—for example, you could have to pay back the bonus if you leave the company within 12 or 24 months.)

+- **Cashless exercise**: In the event of an IPO, a broker can allow you to exercise all of your vested options and immediately sell a portion of them into the public market, removing the need for cash up front to exercise and pay taxes.

 ### General resources

 - Mark P. Cussen, Investopedia,